thenerdery/UmbracoVault/README.md

 }
 ```

-This model can now get injected into our views with our fancy `VaultDefaultGenericController`.
+This model can now get injected into our views with our fancy `VaultRenderMvcController`.
 Your `BlogEntry` view  can now look like this:

 ```html